 - An evaporative cooler uses the water to cool off air brought in from outside the house.
 Water is pumped onto the pads the air passes over, and the air loses its heat to the water—this is evaporative cooling.
 Electrical power goes to the pumps wetting the pads and to the blower fan.

 An evaporative cooler is simpler than a refrigerant-based air conditioner, and it consumes less electrical power to cool the air.
 It also has the benefit of bringing in fresh air and raising the humidity in dry conditions.

 We can’t provide a definite answer in a blog post because we need to examine your home.
 However, we live in one of the best environments for evaporative coolers—a dry one.
 High humidity makes it harder for evaporative cooling to work.
 Under dry, hot conditions, an evaporative cooler can work just as well as a refrigerant-based air conditioner.
 For example, on the day we’re writing this, relative humidity is at 14% and the temperature is in the mid-80s.
 Under these conditions, an evaporative cooler can lower the temperature down to the low 60s!
 That’s far cooler than you’ll ever need your home.
 Even on 90°F days with average humidity, an evaporative cooler can lower a home’s temperature to a comfortable range.

 The lowdown: an evaporative cooler is definitely worth considering.

 If you would like to learn more about evaporative cooler installation, or you have other troubles like AC repair in Kyle, TX, you can trust our technicians for the service you need.

-iAir Services—The Intelligent choice today makes cents tomorrow!
-Call us for more information about your cooling options.
+Choose iAir Services, where the intelligent choice today makes cents tomorrow!
+Contact us for more information about your cooling options.